eth-protocol-fellows/cohort-five/projects/grandine-windows-support.md

 # Grandine Windows Support

 To support building Grandine on Windows.

+If there is a suitable environment or hardware support, I also consider to add the support to other unimplemented systems or architectures, such as MacOS, BSD, ARM, RISC-V.

 ## Motivation